Kidney Disease in Cats: Symptoms, Signs, and Treatments · Kinship

 Monitor closely

-Cats with kidney disease require more frequent checkups for lab work and blood pressure monitoring.
-Close monitoring of lab values allows your vet to determine if your cat is responding appropriately to treatment or if the disease has progressed enough to warrant a change in treatment regimen.
-Cat parents should also keep a watchful eye on litter box habits and food and water intake at home.
+Cats with kidney disease require frequent checkups for lab work and blood pressure monitoring.
+This allows your vet to determine if your cat needs a treatment change.
+Cat parents should also keep a watchful eye on litter box habits, as well as food and water intake at home.

 Seek aggressive care when needed

-In situations where cats face severe complications from kidney disease, care beyond outpatient treatment may be needed.
-Cat parents may need to seek immediate care if their cat with CKD is anorexic, vomiting, painful, weak, or suddenly blind.
-Hospitalization might be required for procedures like blood transfusions or aggressive supportive care.
+As kidney disease progresses — and it will — there may be a time when your vet recommends more aggressive treatments.
+Anorexia, vomiting, pain, weakness, or sudden blindness are all signs that more needs to be done in a hurry.
+Hospitalization might be required for procedures such as blood transfusions or aggressive supportive care.
 Dialysis and kidney transplants have been performed in cats, but these treatments are not commonly pursued because of the expense, equipment, expertise, and risks involved.

 When to consider euthanasia

 Making an end-of-life decision for a beloved kitty with kidney disease can be challenging.
-Even with ideal care, chronic kidney disease will progress to a point where symptoms are severe, response to treatment is inadequate, and the overall quality of life diminishes.
-Some cats become so ill that it's clear that euthanasia will save them from suffering.
-But for those cats experiencing a mix of good and bad days (though leaning towards more challenging days), the decision-making process may take some time and consideration.
+Even with ideal care, chronic kidney disease will progress to a point where the symptoms are severe, response to treatment is inadequate, and the overall quality of life diminishes.
+Some cats become so ill that it's clear that euthanasia will spare them from suffering more.
+But for those cats experiencing a mix of good and bad days (though leaning more towards bad), the decision-making process may take some time and consideration.

 For a more objective approach, pet parents can use the quality of life scale, like the HHHHHMM Scale.
 The letters stand for Hurt, Hunger, Hydration, Hygiene, Happiness, Mobility, and “More good days than bad days.”
 These factors are used to assign a score to a pet’s quality of life.
 Another resource is Lap of Love’s Quality of Life Assessment website.